Nazar17P3426/A136_TPA828/README.md

 # A136_TPA828
-C++ skidded GDI trojan by Hugopako
+C++ skidded GDI trojan by Hugopako, password: a136_tpa828